Like the Royals: The Wedding of Pippa Middleton and James Matthews

 By: Desi Dimitrova

-Have you noticed how many amazing weddings took place in 2017?
-This was a year of many happy star-struck unions.
+2017 was a year of many happy star-struck unions.
 From Serena Williams to Jim Parsons (you may also know him as Dr. Sheldon Cooper from the Big Bang Theory) — the world of actors, athletes and socialites is tying the knot!
-But the most spectacular wedding of the season was that Pippa Middleton and James Matthews.
+But the most spectacular wedding of the season was that of Pippa Middleton and James Matthews.

 So, let’s take a look at what made it so memorable!